-Career Services serves students by providing access to employment opportunities and preparing students for entering the workforce.
-Regularly updated job postings are available on all campuses and on the Career Services website.
+Career Development serves students by providing access to employment opportunities and preparing students for entering the workforce.
+Regularly updated job postings are available on all campuses and on the Career Development website.
 Placement and cooperative education files are maintained and made available to employers in the community.
-The Career Services office provides the following services:
+The Career Development office provides the following services:

 - Contacts with representatives of business and industry

 - Interviewing skills assistance, including mock interviews